webosose/website/content/en/samples/posts/2023-12-21-facial-recognition-based-kiosks.md

 ### Kiosk App

-A kiosk app runs on your target device (Raspberry Pi).
+The kiosk app is created on the host PC and installed on your target device (Raspberry Pi).
 Setting up an app involves the following steps:

 1. Setting up webOS OSE CLI
 2. Creating an app